Print this topic

 Important

-If you think you have blood in your urine, you should go to see your GP.
+If you think you have blood in your wee (urine), you should go to see your general practice team.

-When there's lots of blood in your urine, you can see this with the naked eye as it looks red or pink.
-You can't see very small amounts of blood in your urine.
+When there is lots of blood in your wee, you can see it with the naked eye as it looks red or pink.
+You cannot see very small amounts of blood in your wee.
 But it can be picked up when a urine sample is looked at under a microscope or by using a urine dipstick.

-Not all red or dark looking urine means blood is present.
-Sometimes it can be due to eating certain foods such as beetroot, rhubarb, blackberries, or taking some drugs such as rifampicin.
-Extreme exercise can also cause muscle breakdown, which can cause kidney damage and change the colour of urine.
+Not all red or dark looking wee means blood is present.
+Sometimes it can be due to eating certain foods such as beetroot, rhubarb or blackberries or taking some drugs such as rifampicin.
+Extreme exercise can also cause muscle breakdown, which can cause kidney damage and change the colour of wee.

-Often the cause isn't found, but testing is needed to rule out important causes.
+Often the cause is not found, but testing is needed to rule out important causes.

 The most common causes are a urine infection (UTI) or a kidney infection (pyelonephritis).